egozverev/QuestMaker/README.md

 > Note: If parametr doesn`t exist, operator is automatically make

 Locations:
-Each location should be a folder containing following files:
-- description.txt
+- descriptions
 Just a description which the player see when the character enters the location
-- options.txt
+- optionss
 List of options player may choose.
 Just strings with some text.
-> Note: There is a rule here: one string - one option

-- required.txt
+- required
 For each option set the required state.
 If there are not states, put string 'nothing' there.
 If the state is false, player will get a notification.
-> Note: There is still a rule here: one string - one requirement.
-If you have to check multiple requirements then write them all in checking file

-- changes.txt
+- changes
 List of changes caused by each option.
-Each strhing contains change_name.txt ( or not txt) file
+Each strhing contains change_name

-> Note: There is always  a rule here: one string - one change.

-- messages.txt
+- messages
 Just show player some messages depending on the option he has chosen.
-> Note: Again, one string - one message for each option

-- next_locations.txt
+- next
 Contains the name of locations player will be moved depending on the option he has chosen.
-> Note: I won`t get tired repeating this, one string - one location for each option

 Basic check:
 After each changing status programme will check all the states written here and if it succeed in one of them, it reacts.
-Each string should be like that:
+Each field should be like that:
-'check.txt location_name'
+'check': 'location_name'
 > Tip: If you want, for example, check health of the character and send a player to the death-location specailly made for this case,  use this option.

-> Warning: Never in your life leave empty strings in configuration files.

 >Tip: If something is not clear, check the example project

-Little remark: It was late when I was writting it, so it may contain some typo and grammar mistakes.